Toggle menu

 How to use your food caddy

-• Lock your outside bin by keeping the handle in an upright locked position.
+• Lock your outside bin by keeping the handle in an downward locked position.
 This will keep it secure from animals and birds.
 Please do not put loose food into the bin especially if you are using a communal food waste bin.

 Where can I buy caddy liners?